zdravkov/kendo-docs/api/javascript/kendo.md

 ##### namespace `Object` *(optional)*

-Optional namespace too look in when instantiating Kendo UI widgets.
+Optional namespace to look in when instantiating Kendo UI widgets.
 The valid namespaces are `kendo.ui`, `kendo.dataviz.ui` and `kendo.mobile.ui`.
 If omitted
 `kendo.ui` will be used.
 Multiple namespaces can be passed.